allgebrist/Causal-Deconvolution-of-Networks/README.md

 # Algorithmic Causal Deconvolution of Networks by Generative Mechanism

+This repository contains the [R Shiny](https://shiny.rstudio.com/) code of the online application for causal deconvolution of networks by the [Algorithmic Dynamics Lab](https://www.algorithmicdynamics.net/) and the [Algorithmic Nature Group](https://algorithmicnature.org/).
+This application is available at [http://www.complexitycalculator.com/deconvolution](http://www.complexitycalculator.com/deconvolution).

 The CTM datasets to be placed on the `data` folder can be downloaded [here](https://www.dropbox.com/sh/f76m3yb39n0edn9/AADofMJvIrxppmxPdvM9ROxqa?dl=0).

 ### If you use this tool please cite